AJ_Watt/Getty Images

 Most exclusive credit cards of 2023: Are they worth it?

-If your credit rating is outstanding, you earn big and you spend big, you could get a luxury credit card that provides premium benefits – but the costs can make you gasp
+If your credit score is outstanding, you earn big and you spend big, you could get a luxury credit card that provides premium benefits — but it will cost you

 Summary

 It’s natural to want finer things, including premium credit cards.
 But not all that glitters is gold, and not all gold earns you the best rewards.
-An expensive credit card product may very well be worth it for you – but only if it fits your lifestyle and spending.
+An expensive credit card product may be worth it — but only if it fits your lifestyle and spending.

 The content on this page is accurate as of the posting date; however, some of our partner offers may have expired.
 Please review our list of best credit cards, or use our CardMatch™ tool to find cards matched to your needs.